Python SDK

 client = MrScraper(token="YOUR_MRSCRAPER_API_TOKEN")

-Use fetch_html to load a page with the MrScraper stealth browser and return rendered HTML.
+Use fetch_html to load a page with the MrScraper stealth browser and return rendered HTML content.

 import asyncio